CtrlK

 Completeness

-Clearly answers both 'what' (replace client-side agent loop with Databricks Supervisor API) and 'when' (explicit 'Use when:' clause with three numbered trigger scenarios).
+Clearly answers both 'what' (replace client-side agent loop with Databricks Supervisor API) and 'when' with an explicit 'Use when:' clause listing four specific trigger scenarios.

 3 / 3